-These Regulations Governing Academic Integrity were approved by Senate on the 17 June 2015.
-They shall come into force at the start of the 2015/16 academic year.
-Any breaches of academic integrity received before the 2015/16 academic year will continue to be dealt with in accordance with the regulations in force at the time the notification of breach was received.
+These Regulations Governing Academic Integrity were approved by Senate on the 19 June 2019.
+They shall come into force at the start of the 2019/20 academic year.
+Any breaches of Academic Integrity received before the 2019/20 academic year will continue to be dealt with in accordance with the regulations in force at the time the notification of breach was received.
 Breaches of Academic Integrity may only be dealt with under regulations in force at the start of your programme if you can prove substantial disadvantage.

 Reviewed in June 2016; no changes made.

-Reviewed in June 2017; changes approved by Senate on 21 June 2017
+Reviewed in June 2017; changes approved by Senate on 21 June 2017.
 Reviewed in May 2018; changes approved by Senate on 20 June 2018.
+Reviewed in May 2019; changes approved by Senate on 19 June 2019.
+Reviewed in May 2020; changes to respond to COVID-19 approved by Senate on 26 May 2020.